puppeteer/puppeteer/CONTRIBUTING.md

 ```

 1. *label* is one of the following:
-    - `fix` - puppeteer bug fixes
+    - `fix` - puppeteer bug fixes.
-    - `feat` - puppeteer features
+    - `feat` - puppeteer features.
-    - `docs` - changes to docs, e.g. `docs(api.md): ..` to change documentation
+    - `docs` - changes to docs, e.g. `docs(api.md): ..` to change documentation.
-    - `test` - changes to puppeteer tests infrastructure
+    - `test` - changes to puppeteer tests infrastructure.
-    - `style` - puppeteer code style: spaces/alignment/wrapping etc
+    - `style` - puppeteer code style: spaces/alignment/wrapping etc.
-    - `chore` - build-related work, e.g. doclint changes / travis / appveyor
+    - `chore` - build-related work, e.g. doclint changes / travis / appveyor.
-2. *namespace* is put in parenthesis after label and is optional
+2. *namespace* is put in parenthesis after label and is optional.
-3. *title* is a brief summary of changes
+3. *title* is a brief summary of changes.
-4. *description* is **optional**, new-line separated from title and is in present tense
+4. *description* is **optional**, new-line separated from title and is in present tense.
-5. *footer* is **optional**, new-line separated from *description* and contains "fixes" / "references" attribution to github issues
+5. *footer* is **optional**, new-line separated from *description* and contains "fixes" / "references" attribution to github issues.
 6. *footer* should also include "BREAKING CHANGE" if current API clients will break due to this change.
 It should explain what changed and how to get the old behavior.

 Example: